Oaks New Zealand

 New Zealand has about 140 of the ~600 species of oaks found worldwide.
 Some species are commonly planted as farm and amenity trees.
 Many others are represented in small numbers in botanic gardens, arboretums and a few private collections.
 It is very difficult and expensive to import new oak genetics into New Zealand.
 Acorns must be imported through post-entry quarantine and spend up to 2 years there before they are given biosecurity clearance.

-Therefore a first priority for the OAG is to conserve and fully utilise the genetic resources of oak trees already in New Zealand.
+Therefore a first priority for Oaks New Zealand is to conserve and fully utilise the genetic resources of oak trees already in New Zealand.

 - Battle Hill Farm Forest Park, Pauatahanui - planting programme to establish a range of different species and seed orchards over 5 years.

 - Longitudinal measurement study of Mexican oak species on dry sites: Guthrie Smith arboretum, Hawkes Bay & Penrith Park, Marlborough.

 - Red oak planting trials - East Coast, Hawkes Bay, Wairarapa.

 - Selections of precious species with edible, large acorns for food (human nutrition / paleodiet).